 In its simplest form, planned giving enables individuals to make larger gifts to non-profits than they might otherwise be able to from their ordinary income.
 Planned giving can occur during life, at death, or a combination of the two.
 It is imperative to seek professional tax advice before any type of planned giving is put into place.

 There are three basic types of planned giving, each with their own benefits.

-Drescher Elson Sperber, PC supports all types of charitable giving.
+Good, Bucy, Elson & Drescher supports all types of charitable giving.
 We work closely with our clients who want to include planned giving in their estate plans.
 We also collaborate with organizations in creating simple and inexpensive ways for their donors to include them in their estate plans.
-We have a formal relationship with Southern Oregon Repertory Singers, and are proud to be the Legacy Giving Legal Partners of the Oregon Shakespeare Festival.